tiagotmartinez/lzss/README.md

 }
 ```

-For each position `j` in data scan all previous ocurrences of the same 2 bytes (following `offsets` as a linked-list) for the longest match to the current compression position `data[i]`.
+For each `data[j]`, scan all previous occurrences of the same 2 bytes for the longest match.  `offsets` is a linked-list of those potential matches.

 ```c
 int best_match(const unsigned char *data, int ndata, const unsigned int *offsets, int j, int *bestN, int *bestD) {